newcontext-oss/kitchen-terraform/README.md

 More information can be found on the [Kitchen-Terraform Tutorials][kitchen-terraform-tutorials] page.

+## Contributing

+Kitchen-Terraform thrives on community contributions.

+Information about contributing to Kitchen-Terraform can be found in the [Contributing document][contributing-document].

 ## Developing

+Pull requests to Kitchen-Terraform are always welcome!

 Information about developing Kitchen-Terraform can be found in the [Developing document][developing-document].

 ## Changelog

+Kitchen-Terraform adheres to semantic versioning and documents all significant changes accordingly.

 Information about changes to Kitchen-Terraform can be found in the [Changelog][changelog].